mechanicRyan/HamiltonTourism/README.md

 Final version of project location: https://github.com/mechanicRyan/HamiltonTourism/

-In this assignment, I am going to develop an island travel booking app, which allow users to book a travel trip and join the beautiful journey. email booking system feature connect to the firebase
+In this assignment, I am going to develop an island travel booking app, which allow users to book accomdations in our app. email booking system feature connect to the firebase.
+Also, I implement a youtube video in my app's home page.

 Project draft desgin idea and layout